 How to Isolate...

 Practically speaking, some pollutants must be diverted rather than avoided altogether.
-Two biggies in this group are radon and exhaust from gas-burning appliances.
-Radon is a naturally occurring radioactive gas that emanates from the ground at varying rates all over the world.
-By building a house over the ground, you're effectively trapping radon and forcing it to stay for dinner.
-The US EPA considers radon the no. 2 cause of lung cancer (after cigarettes) in the country.
-Fortunately, it's easy to deal with radon; the basic remedy involves a lining of plastic covering the crawlspace or dirt basement floor, under which a series of pipes hooked up to an outdoor fan continuously sucks out the air and sends it above your house.
-This is not, however, a do-it-yourself project.
+Two biggies are radon and exhaust from gas-burning appliances.
+Radon is a radioactive gas that naturally emanates from the ground at varying rates all over the world.
+By building a house over the ground, you effectively trap radon and force it to stay for dinner.
+The EPA considers radon the No. 2 cause of lung cancer (after cigarettes) in the US.
+Fortunately, radon is easy to deal with; the basic remedy involves a plastic lining covering the crawlspace or dirt basement floor, under which a series of pipes hooked up to an outdoor fan continuously suck out the air and send it above your house.
+This is not, however, a DIY project.

-Furnaces and hot water heaters that use natural gas emit poisonous exhaust that must be properly vented from the home.
+Furnaces and water heaters using natural gas emit poisonous exhaust that must be properly vented from the home.
 It’s no big deal, really.
-Just make sure your appliances are properly vented and not leaking exhaust into your living space (you can have exhaust flues checked out by an HVAC pro or qualified plumber).
-That said, even properly vented appliances can pose a health risk if your home has a serious imbalance of indoor air: too much air going out (through vent fans and the like) with not enough coming in causes negative pressure that can act like a vacuum and can suck appliance exhaust back into the house (see below).
-If you're in the market for a new hot-water heater, boiler or furnace, one way to avoid both exhaust dangers is with a sealed-combustion unit, which is sealed from the indoor air and draws its intake air from outdoors.
+Just vent your appliances correctly so they don't leak exhaust into your living space (have exhaust flues checked out by an HVAC pro or qualified plumber).
+That said, even properly vented appliances can pose a health risk if your home has a serious imbalance of indoor air; too much air going out (through vent fans etc.) with not enough coming in causes negative pressure that can act like a vacuum and suck appliance exhaust back into the house).
+If you're shopping for a new water heater, boiler or furnace, avoid both exhaust dangers with a sealed-combustion unit, which is sealed from the indoor air and draws its intake air from outdoors.

 How to Ventilate...

 Mechanical ventilation — using electric fans to pull in, circulate and exhaust air for our living spaces — is much more complicated than opening a window, but energy efficiency demands it.
-There are a few different ways to ventilate a house mechanically, but all involve an energy-efficient electric fan (or two) running most or all of the time.
-If your home is relatively airtight (a very good thing in winter, in terms of energy use), you probably can improve your IAQ significantly with a well-balanced ventilation system designed for your home and heating system.
-Consult with an HVAC contractor and/or an energy auditor to learn about your best options.
+The various ways to ventilate a house mechanically all involve an energy-efficient electric fan (or two) running most or all of the time.
+If your home is relatively airtight (an excellent thing in winter, in terms of energy use), you probably can improve your IAQ significantly with a well-balanced ventilation system designed for your home and heating system.
+Consult an HVAC contractor and/or an energy auditor to learn about your best options.

 Improving IAQ Year-Round